Open-Cascade-SAS/OCCT-Archive/dox/user_guides/de_wrapper/de_wrapper.md

 LoadConfiguration ${conf} -recursive off
 ~~~~

-@section occt_de_wrapper_4 Transfer CAD file
+@section occt_de_wrapper_4 Transfer of CAD files

-To transfer from CAD file to OCC or from OCC to CAD file it is necessary to use configured DE_Wrapper object.
+To transfer from a CAD file to OCC or from OCC to a CAD file, it is necessary to use a configured DE_Wrapper object.
 It can be local, one-time or global.
 Global configuration of DE_Wrapper propagates to all nodes via transfer.
-There are two options to transfer: using OCC shape or XCAF document.
+There are two options for transferring: using OCC shape or XCAF document.
 It is possible to work only with real path to/from the file.
-Streaming is not supported (in progress).
+Streaming is not supported (yet).

-Format of input/output file is automatically determined by extension or content.
+The format of input/output file is automatically determined by its extension or contents.

-@subsection occt_de_wrapper_4_1 Transfer CAD file.
-Samples.
-Code.
+@subsection occt_de_wrapper_4_1 Transfer of CAD files.
+Code samples

-Code sample to read Step file to shape
+Reading STEP file to Shape.
 ~~~~{.cpp}
   Handle(DE_Wrapper) aSession = DE_Wrapper::GlobalWrapper();
   TCollection_AsciiString aPathToFile = "example.stp";